Skip Navigation Links www.nws.noaa.gov

 FCST AVE LIM FCST BLW MEDIAN ABV

-Enhanced probabilities for above normal temperatures are indicated in the official outlook for Lihue, Honolulu, Kahului and Hilo for FMA (February-March-April) through June-July-August (JJA) 2025, supported by nearly all dynamical model forecasts from the NMME and C3S, as well as decadal timescale temperature trends and the potential impacts of a weak La Niña through winter.
-Probabilities for above normal temperatures are greater for northwestern islands of Hawaii, exceeding 60 percent in early seasons, following guidance from the NMME.
-Due to increasing uncertainty in the state of ENSO and weakening signals in forecast guidance at longer leads, Equal Chances (EC) for above, near or below normal temperatures are indicated for Hawaii beginning in JAS (July-August-September) 2025 and extending through longer leads.
+Enhanced probabilities for above normal temperatures are indicated in the official outlook for Lihue, Honolulu, Kahului and Hilo for MAM (March-April-May) through July-August-September (JAS) 2025, supported by nearly all dynamical model forecasts from the NMME and C3S, as well as decadal timescale temperature trends and the potential impacts of a weak La Niña.
+Due to increasing uncertainty in the state of ENSO and weakening signals in forecast guidance at longer leads, Equal Chances (EC) for above, near or below normal temperatures are indicated for Hawaii beginning in ASO (August-September-October) 2025 and extending through longer leads.

-Enhanced probabilities for above normal precipitation are forecast over the Hawaiian Islands (Kauai, Oahu, Maui and the Big Island) from FMA to MJJ (May-Jun-Jul) 2025, consistent with most dynamical model forecasts, as well as canonical impacts of La Niña.
+Enhanced probabilities for above normal precipitation are forecast over the Hawaiian Islands (Kauai, Oahu, Maui and the Big Island) from MAM to MJJ (May-Jun-Jul) 2025, consistent with most dynamical model forecasts, as well as canonical impacts of La Niña.
 Dynamical model forecasts of positive SST anomalies surrounding the Hawaiian Islands also support forecasts of above normal precipitation.
-The consolidation of statistical models, including Canonical Correlation Analysis (CCA), Constructed Analog (CA) and a combined ENSO and decadal trend forecast using Optimum Climate Normals (ENSO-OCN), supports the forecast of above normal precipitation through three overlapping seasons.
-Due to weaker signals in the precipitation forecasts from dynamical and statistical models and increasing uncertainty in ENSO forcing, EC is indicated for equal chances of above, near or below normal precipitation for all of Hawaii beginning in JJA 2025 and extending through longer leads.
+Due to weaker signals in the precipitation forecasts from dynamical and statistical models and increasing uncertainty in ENSO forcing, EC is indicated for equal chances of above, near or below normal precipitation for all of Hawaii beginning in JJA (June-July-August) 2025 and extending through longer leads.

 Hilo